joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 ## Linked List

-A linked list is a linear data structure made up of nodes that point to the next node in a singly linked list.
+A linked list is a linear data structure made up of nodes that point to the next node in a singly-linked list.

 ![](../assets/linked-list-example.png)